 First, make sure travel documentation is in order: passports, if needed, as well as driver’s license, travel itineraries and tickets — and make multiple copies.
 You’ll also want to pack medical documentation: Medicare and insurance cards (and photocopies) as well as any prescriptions or physician’s statements.
 The Family Caregiver Alliance suggests wearable identification for loved ones with dementia: an ID bracelet or wearable GPS unit, for example.

 8. Provide a Way for Your Senior Loved One to Contact You

 Providing your loved one with a calling card or a prepaid cell phone, if they don’t already have one, is an ideal way to make sure they can get in touch with you at all times.
 Make sure your phone number is programmed in.
 If your loved one has cognitive impairment, you may want to put your name and phone number on an ID bracelet.
 Carry a photo of your loved one with you in case you get separated and need help to find them.

-Maintaining a routine or a predictable schedule is critical to reducing stress and anxiety in a loved one with cognitive impairment or Alzheimer’s.
-Keeping mealtimes, medication schedules, and rest times as consistent as possible — and planning flights and car trips accordingly — will lower the risk of agitation.
+Maintaining a routine or a predictable schedule is critical to reducing anxiety and stress in a loved one with cognitive impairment or Alzheimer’s.
+Keeping mealtimes, medication schedules and rest times as consistent as possible — and planning car trips and flights accordingly — will lower the risk of agitation.